-The e-learning and online course market is soaring to new heights and estimated to be worth $325 billion by 2025.
-With higher education shifting from lectures to open source, online classes, you can profit by selling your knowledge to the world – and give your students a certification.
-I reviewed and ranked the best online course platforms, based on real world experience.
+The e-learning and online course market are soaring to new heights and estimated to be worth $325 billion by 2025.
+With higher education shifting from lectures to virtual classrooms, you can also profit with online course platforms.

-This guide to choosing teaching platforms is based on pricing, reliability, features, marketing tools, profit potential, technical support, sales, and more.
+This ultimate guide ranks and compares software based on reliability, features, marketing tools, profit potential, technical support, and pricing.

 Please note, I may receive affiliate compensation for the links in this article.
-However, they are merely the best tools I have used that are most effective for launching and running an online course.
+However, they are merely the best tools I tested for creating and selling online courses.

 Table of Contents

 Online course platforms are types of learning management systems (LMS) that provide users with access to digital classes.